Scrap Box Dataset

 import matplotlib.pyplot as plt

-= pd.read_csv("scraps/scrap_202210181239.csv") df
+df = pd.read_csv("scraps/scrap_202210181239.csv")

 df.shape

-= df["tare_weight"].value_counts().head(11) top_classes
+top_classes = df["tare_weight"].value_counts().head(11)

-classes are the result of inappropriate software usage.
+In my case I want to reduce the target spectrum.
+From 681 classes to 11 classes.
+This target reduction impacts the dataset by 4.47% of size.
+670 classes are the result of inappropriate software usage.
 I’m pretty confident the current inserts are happening mostly right.

-"top_classes"] = top_classes.index top_classes[
+top_classes["top_classes"] = top_classes.index

-= df[df['tare_weight'].isin(top_classes["top_classes"])] df
+df = df[df['tare_weight'].isin(top_classes["top_classes"])]

 df.shape